20 Best CNA Resume Objective Examples (Outlines + Tips)

 Strong character traits

-Begin with mentioning that notable character that stands you out makes a good impression on the employer.
-If you have read the job description, you know what features are on the look-out for.
+Begin by mentioning that a notable character that stands out makes a good impression on the employer.
+If you have read the job description, you know what features to look out for.

 Tell them who you are

-Here’s where you also tell them who you; whether you are a student pursuing a degree, seeking an internship, or you are a professional from another field wanting to career change.
+Here’s where you also tell them who you are: whether you are a student pursuing a degree, seeking an internship, or a professional from another field wanting to make a career change.

-Example: “…student at Ville nursing school” or “…a student attendant at a day-care center”
+Student at Ville nursing school” or “student attendant at a day-care center”

 Be sure to state exactly what it is you do!
 Also, state here the name of the hospital or clinic.

-Pro Tip: You have to state clearly your intentions if you are applying for an internship, assistant, and in what capacity.
+You have to state clearly your intentions if you are applying for an internship, as an assistant, and in what capacity.

-Now, here are some examples that will help you to craft your own CNA resume objective:
+Now, here are some examples that will help you craft your own CNA resume objective:

-Example 1: Strongly motivated and enthusiastic candidate currently at Sharon Hops School for the disabled, with an interest to work with Clean Care Hospital as a holiday intern and provide care for disabled patients
+Example 1: Strongly motivated and enthusiastic candidate currently at Sharon Hops School for the disabled, with an interest in working with Clean Care Hospital as a holiday intern and providing care for disabled patients

-Example 2: Result-oriented and meticulous personality; interested in growing a career in primary health care, having worked as an office clerk for two years.
-Essentially, to provide assistance to nurses and doctors in child health care at First Care Medical Centre.
+Example 2: result-oriented and meticulous personality; interested in growing a career in primary health care, having worked as an office clerk for two years.
+Essentially, to provide assistance to nurses and doctors in child health care at First Case Medical Centre

-Example 3: A second-year student at John Dukes School of Nursing, willing to apply my knowledge of basic sciences to clinical practice in XYZ Hospital during the summer holiday.
+Example 3: A second-year student at John Dukes School of Nursing, willing to apply my knowledge of basic sciences to clinical practice at XYZ Hospital during the summer holiday.

 Example 4: I am focused and diligent, with excellent adaptability to a new work environment.
 I want to employ my record-keeping skills to help nurses keep records of patient’s health at the MNL Health Center.

-Example 5: Purpose-driven and talented individual with interest in child care, willing to work with pediatrics in administering child care support at Healings Hospital.
+Example 5: A purpose-driven and talented individual with an interest in child care who is willing to work with pediatricians in administering child care support at Healings Hospital

 Final Words

 A well-written objective statement would notably improve your resume and portray what your employer deems acceptable.
-By making sure that your knowledge, skill, and goals align with the objectives of the recruiter, you are indicating your interest in meeting the needs much more than just getting a job.
+By making sure that your knowledge, skills, and goals align with the objectives of the recruiter, you are indicating your interest in meeting their needs much more than just getting a job.

-So next time you want to apply as a certified nursing assistant, follow this guide to prepare your own objective statement for your resume or use any of them exactly if it matches your skill and experience.
+So next time you want to apply as a certified nursing assistant, follow this guide to prepare your own objective statement for your resume, or use any of them exactly if they match your skill and experience.

 Was this helpful?